Ua Huka: Politics and government

 The island is currently politically part of the Overseas Country (Pays d'outre-mer - POM) of French Polynesia and is therefore affiliated with the European Union.
 It is administered by a subdivision (Subdivision administrative des Îles Marquises) of the High Commissariat of the Republic in French Polynesia (Haut-commissariat de la République en Polynésie française) based in Papeete.
 Ua Huka forms an independent municipality (Commune de Ua Huka) with 633 inhabitants (2012).
 The population density is about 7 inhabitants/km2.

 The official language is French.
-There are three villages in Ua Huka, all on the south coast: Vaipaee, Hane and Hokatu.
-The main village and seat of local government is the village of Vaipaee.
-Vaipaee is the largest and Hokatu the smallest of the three settlements.
+There are three villages in Ua Huka, all on the south coast: Vaipae'e, Hane and Hokatu.
+The main village and seat of local government is the village of Vaipae'e.
+Vaipae'e is the largest and Hokatu the smallest of the three settlements.
 The entire northern part of the island is uninhabited.

 Infrastructure

 Ua Huka is supplied with goods not produced on the island by a cargo and passenger ship that arrives regularly from Tahiti.
 The Aranui 5 calls at Ua Huka once a month.
 This is also the best way for tourists to reach the island.
-The ship cannot dock at Vaipaee's small pier, so it has to be loaded and unloaded by boats.
+The ship cannot dock at Vaipae'e's small pier, so it has to be loaded and unloaded by boats.

-Opened in 1972, Ua Huka Airport (IATA: UAH, ICAO: NTMU) consists of a single 755 m asphalt runway and is located between the villages of Vaipaee and Hane.
+Opened in 1972, Ua Huka Airport (IATA: UAH, ICAO: NTMU) consists of a single 755 m asphalt runway and is located between the villages of Vaipae'e and Hane.
 It is served exclusively by Air Tahiti with small aircraft via Nuku Hiva (flight time approximately 30 minutes).

 The three villages and the airfield are connected by a paved road, the rest of the island is undeveloped or accessible only by roads and trails.

 The tourist infrastructure is modest.
 There are no hotels, but there are a few privately run guesthouses, restaurants, and small shops with a limited range of products, open at the discretion of the owners.
 There is no bank on the island and credit cards are not accepted (since 2000).

-In Vaipaee, the most populated village, there is a town hall with local administration, a post office (with satellite phone), a first aid station, a nursery and a primary school (école maternelle et primaire).
+In Vaipae'e, the most populated village, there is a town hall with local administration, a post office (with satellite phone), a first aid station, a nursery and a primary school (école maternelle et primaire).
 Secondary schools and qualified medical care are only available in Nuku Hiva and Papeete.